supposedly/joffrey/README.md

     - `name` (`str`): The name with which this command is to be invoked from the command line, as well as the name under which its final parsed output will appear in its parent's.
     - `aliases` (`tuple`): Alternative names with which this command can be invoked.
+    - `from_cli` (`CLI`): If given, creates a command instance from an existing top-level CLI or command and binds it to this top-level CLI or command.
 - `remove`:
     Removes an entity, be it an arg, flag, or command.